Analyzing your theme...

 • History of Koshu

-• The charm of Koshu
+• The Charm of Koshu

 What is Koshu?

-It is a grape used not only for winemaking but also for fresh consumption, and in Yamanashi Prefecture, the main production area, Koshu grapes are displayed in fruit sections when in season.
+Koshu grapes are used not only for winemaking but also for fresh consumption, and in Yamanashi Prefecture, the main production area, Koshu grapes are displayed in fruit sections when in season.

 History of Koshu